College

 • What drives you?

 When it’s interview time, trust your instincts.
 There’s neither an ideal candidate nor a typical Stanford student.
 Be confident in who you are and what you’ve done – and be open to learn.
-Remember that an interview invitation means that Stanford GSB sees something special in you, and your opportunity is to affirm this with more valuable evidence of your awesomeness and authenticity.
+Remember, an interview invitation means the school already sees potential in your Stanford GSB candidacy.
+Your job is to confirm that impression with authentic, well-prepared answers.

 You can also view one of our top resources, the MBA Admissions Essay Masterclass featuring Stanford GSB, below.